cloud182/musepsf/README.md

 Inatallation:

-Clone this repository using `git clone https://github.com/cloud182/musepsf.git` and installi it locally via `python -m pip install -e .`.
+Clone this repository using `git clone https://github.com/cloud182/musepsf.git` and install it locally via `python -m pip install -e .`.

 To see an exaple of how to use the package to measure the PSF of a MUSE image, please check the